Cottage Gardens in India: Hill Stations to Tropical Plains

 Water Features

-• Traditional terracotta or stone birdbath for birds and butterflies
+• Traditional terracotta or stone birdbath — attracts sunbirds, bulbuls, and butterflies year-round

-• Small wildlife pond with native aquatic plants and lotus
+• Small wildlife pond with Nelumbo nucifera and native aquatic plants

-• Rainwater harvesting tanks disguised with climbing plants
+• Rainwater harvesting tank disguised with climbing Quisqualis indica (Rangoon Creeper)

-• Simple fountain in reclaimed clay or stone basin
+• Simple fountain in reclaimed stone basin — sound provides cooling effect in hot weather

-• Shallow water dishes at ground level for wildlife
+• Shallow clay dish at ground level for butterflies to drink

-• Herbs: tulsi, curry leaves, mint, coriander for edging
+• Herbs throughout: tulsi, curry leaf, mint, coriander edging — productive beauty integration

 Garden Structures

-• Kitchen garden with raised beds for vegetables and herbs
+• Kitchen garden section with raised beds combining vegetables, marigolds, and herbs

 Seasonal Maintenance Guide